egoist/gist-it/README.md

 ## Why do we need this?

-When I ran into some issues and got a `error.log`, the best way to report bugs is `gist-it error.log` and post the link to it on the issue you created.
+**A.** When I ran into some issues and got a `error.log`, the best way to report bugs is `gist-it error.log` and post the link to it on the issue you created.

+**B.** Somebody asked me to provide a repo to reproduce a bug, so I made it locally and upload it to gist in order to share with him without creating a repo for that.

 ## Install